Anterior Hip Approach: The Future of Hip Replacements

 It's important to note that the results of total hip replacements are outstanding in terms of relief from pain and improvements to functional ability.
 You may still be apprehensive about receiving such an intensive surgery, and you would not be alone.
 Many people delay surgeries that could enhance their lives due to many factors, including fear and doubt.
 Surgery is, after all, a big deal.
 Not only will the anterior hip replacement allow you to regain lost strength and motion, but can do so even faster than the traditional approach.
 You don’t have to just take our word for it.
 Watch the video below to hear how one of our patients is doing just days after his surgery:

 Every surgical procedure has risks and benefits.
 While there are different ways to access the hip joint to perform a total hip replacement, the anterior approach is one of the most efficient ways to protect and preserve the muscle and tissue around the hip joint during surgery, facilitating an accelerated recovery.
-If you are interested, we invite you to call us at 703.444.5000 to schedule an appointment with Dr. Peyton here at Arthritis & Sports.
-To stay up-to-date on the latest news and tips from us, like us on Facebook and follow us on Twitter by clicking below.
+If you are interested, we invite you to call us at 703.444.5000 to schedule an appointment with Dr. Peyton here at Arthritis & Sports or click here to request an appointment.
+To stay up-to-date on the latest news and tips from us, be sure to follow us on Facebook and Instagram, and sign up for our monthly newsletter for even more information sent straight to your inbox!